The Osmosis Cedar Enzyme Bath Deepens the Benefits of Massage

 Heat is primarily for relaxation, comfort, and reassurance, taking the edge of several kinds of body pain, mostly duller persistent pains associated with muscle stiffness, soreness due to lactic acid, or muscular cramping or spasm.
 Heat is reassuring and this reassurance, through applied neurology, is analgesic.

 The next time you book a Cedar Enzyme Bath at Osmosis, try one of our packages that couples the bath with a massage, and find out for yourself how much the bath deepens and enhances the benefits of your massage.
 The combination of services in our package offerings is no accident.
 Osmosis offers the Cedar Enzyme Bath in a variety of spa packages combining the bath with a massage.
-These include the Rejuvenation Package, the Transformation package, the Specialty Package, the Ultimate Experience and our couple’s package called the Warmth of Love.
+These include the Rejuvenation Package, the Transformation package, the Specialty Package, Bath as Medicine, the Ultimate Experience and our couple’s package called the Warmth of Love.

 Please contact email@example.com for information on upcoming trainings in T’ui Na, Shiatsu, Thai Massage, Foot Reflexology, and Body Mechanics for Bodyworkers scheduled in Sebastopol, California.
 Or book Raizelah for an on-site training in your massage school or spa in T’ui Na, Shiatsu, Thai Massage, Foot Reflexology or Body Mechanics for Bodyworkers.